atharvajhawar/chat-3/README.md

 ### Launch your development career with project-based coaching - https://www.jsmastery.pro

-First we have to open the files in vs code cd cilent than install npm than install dev server the page will be open
+First we have to open the files in vs code, cd cilent, than install npm, than install dev server, the page will be open,